Testing Consent Form (Except NV, NY)

 - You decide whether you want to learn more or participate — there’s no obligation

-- Your data stays private — we will never share your genetic data or health information with anyone unless you specifically authorize it at that time
+- Your data stays private — we will never share your Test Data, Genetic Data, or health information with anyone unless you specifically authorize it at that time

 - Your care isn’t affected — whether you participate or not has no impact on your relationship with your healthcare provider or access to Bioscope services